-A large number of video and photographic images were produced by different actors, each with different intentions: Controlling migrants for law enforcement agents; documenting violavbtions for human rights activists; covering an event for journalists; or humiliating migrants for some passers-by or members of the law enforcement agents.
+A large number of video and photographic images were produced by different actors, each with different intentions: Controlling migrants for law enforcement agents; documenting violations for human rights activists; covering an event for journalists; or humiliating migrants for some passers-by or members of the law enforcement agents.

-These images were mainly gathered by Lighthouse Reports161, which shared this archive with our investigation.
+These images were mainly gathered by the Lighthouse Reports journalism platform162, which shared this archive with our investigation.
 We have also gained access to new images, particularly from Spanish journalists, which are important documents for understanding the facts.
 Here we discuss the most important sources of images.